VSEM EN > Studies at VSEM > Study Programmes > Erasmus > Course Catalogue 2011/2012

 Course outline:

-• Business funding and business effectiveness
+• Organisational and business structure

 Literature: